Infineon/clib-support/README.md

-# CLib FreeRTOS Support
+# CLib Support Library

 ## Overview

-The CLib FreeRTOS Support Library provides the necessary hooks to make C library functions such as malloc and free thread safe.
-This implementation is specific to FreeRTOS and requires it to be present to build.
+The CLib Support Library provides the necessary hooks to make C library functions such as malloc and free thread safe.
+This implementation supports FreeRTOS and ThreadX and requires the appropriate RTOS to be present to build.
 For details on what this library provides see the toolchain specific documentation at:
 * ARM: https://developer.arm.com/docs/100073/0614/the-arm-c-and-c-libraries/multithreaded-support-in-arm-c-libraries/management-of-locks-in-multithreaded-applications
 * GCC: https://sourceware.org/newlib/libc.html#g_t_005f_005fmalloc_005flock
 * IAR: http://supp.iar.com/filespublic/updinfo/011261/arm/doc/EWARM_DevelopmentGuide.ENU.pdf

 The startup code must call cy_toolchain_init (for GCC and IAR).
 This must occur after static data initialization and before static constructors.
-This is done automatically for PSoC devices.
-See the PSoC startup files for an example.
+This is done automatically for PSoC™ devices.
+See the PSoC™ startup files for an example.

-To enable Thread Local Storage, configUSE_NEWLIB_REENTRANT must be enabled.
+In FreeRTOS to enable Thread Local Storage, configUSE_NEWLIB_REENTRANT must be enabled.

-While this is specific to FreeRTOS, it can be used as a basis for supporting other RTOSes as well.
+While this is specific to FreeRTOS and ThreadX, it can be used as a basis for supporting other RTOSes as well.

-## Requirements
+## FreeRTOS Requirements
 To use this library, the following configuration options must be enabled in FreeRTOSConfig.h:
 * configUSE_MUTEXES
 * configUSE_RECURSIVE_MUTEXES
 * configSUPPORT_STATIC_ALLOCATION

+## ThreadX Requirements
+To use this library, the following configuration option must be enabled:
+* TX_DISABLE_REDUNDANT_CLEARING

 When building with IAR, the '--threaded_lib' argument must also be provided when linking.
 This is done automatically with psoc6make 1.3.1 and later.